 Make sure you grab the fall bucket list from the link above to keep track of all of the fun your family will have this season!
 Here are some of my favorite fall activities for toddlers.

 The best thing, in my opinion, to do in the fall is to go pumpkin picking.
 Toddler or not, pumpkin picking is the epitome of fall activities.
-Pick out a local farm and head out for a full day.
 Choose a family farm with extra amenities – corn mazes, animals, and cider – and you’ll have the chance to knock a few extras off your fall bucket list.
-The kids will love running around and enjoying everything the farm has to offer and you’ll love all of the photo ops!

 Jump in a Pile of Leaves